10 Effective Employee Retention Strategies Every Company Needs

 - An exercise or meditation space

-6. Look into wellness programs
+6. Look into Wellness Programs

 Similar to employee perks, employee wellness programs encourage team members to prioritize both their physical and mental health.
-They’re a set of benefits and activities companies offer to their employees to facilitate healthy habits both inside and outside of the workplace to elevate employee engagement, productivity, satisfaction, and retention.
+They’re a set of benefits and activities companies offer to their employees to facilitate healthy habits both inside and outside of the workplace to elevate employee engagement, productivity, satisfaction and retention.

 HR pros must make it clear to company decision-makers why wellness programs are such a worthwhile investment.
 What incentives can you offer team members to encourage them to eat right and exercise regularly?
 How could you turn it into a friendly team-building exercise?